microsoft/windows-rs/.github/stability.md

 | **`windows-sys`**     | ✅                | ❌                    | ❌ (but we're close) | ❌             |
 | **`windows-bindgen`** | ✅                | ✅                    | ❌                   | ❌             |

-Because of the scope of the project (`230.000+` unique types), marking anything as "stable" is a difficult task.
-Despite that, it is our explicit intent to eventually achieve that.
-Over time we hope to gradually mark more APIs as stable, propose concrete plans how to get to `1.0.0` stable releases for all crates, and ensure that any breakage before then is well-communicated to reduce friction.
+Because of the scope of the project (`230_000+` unique types), marking anything as "stable" is a difficult task.
+While we aspire to eventually provide stable versions of crates in the future, it is still too early to say anything meaningful of what that might look like, or when that might happen.

 ## Minimum Supported Rust Version (MSRV)

-The crates in `windows-rs` are tested to work on the latest _stable_ version of Rust.
+The crates in `windows-rs` are only guaranteed to work on the latest _stable_ version of Rust.
 We may introduce MSRV requirements once individual crates reach 1.0 versions.
 But right now we're expecting to be able to significantly improve our APIs based on features expected to land in upcoming versions of Rust, and